abhishekhm/Transfer-Learning-using-Keras/README.md

 We will do this using two approaches:

- - Using a dense layered model
+ - Using a fully connected dense layered model
  - Using a CNN model